Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Preliminaries

 We consider the problem of learning about the acyclic graph structure underlying linear additive noise models (ANMs) from observational data.
 For a causal DAG $G=(V,E)$ with node set $V = \{ 1, \dots, p\}$ and edge set $E \subsetneq \{ i \rightarrow j \; \mid \; i,j \in V \}$, a linear ANM is defined by a weight matrix $W \in \mathbb{R}^{p \times p}$ with $W_{i,j} \neq 0 \iff i\to j \in E$ and a vector $N = [N_1,...,N_p]^T$ of jointly independent, real-valued, zero-mean noise variables with finite fourth moment; the observed variables $X = [X_1,...,X_p]^T$ are then defined by $X = W^T X + N$.

-We denote the parents of $v\in V$, that is all $u\in V$ such that $u \rightarrow v \in E$, by $\text{Pa}(v)$, assuming it is unambiguous from context which underlying graph $G=(V,E)$ is referred to.
-Every DAG $G=(V,E)$ can be associated to at least one linear order $\tau$ of the nodes such that $u \rightarrow v \in E$ implies $u$ coming before $v$ in $\tau$.
+We denote the parents of $v\in V$, that is all $u\in V$ such that $u \rightarrow v \in E$, by $\text{Pa}(v)$.
+Every DAG $G=(V,E)$ can be associated to at least one linear order $\tau$, also called \emph{topological} order, of the nodes such that $u \rightarrow v \in E$ implies $u$ coming before $v$ in $\tau$.
 A DAG is called Markovian to a probability distribution if every variable is independent of its non-descendants (all nodes not reachable from it with a directed path) given its parents.
 We denote conditional independence by $\perp$.